 To test for incoming messages, conversation rules provide constructs for testing the first message in the queue - considering the queue ordered - or to look for messages anywhere in the queue - considering the queue as a set.
 The latter is useful as often the communication services can not deliver messages in the order they were sent.
-It is also possible to check in a rule for the ordered or unordered
+It is also possible to check in a rule for the ordered or unordered occurence of more than one message.
+This allows for better handling of messages from several agents in conversations involving more than two participants.

-Error recovery rules
+3.5 Error recovery rules